ChrisMichaelPerezSantiago/gogoanime/README.md

 <p align="center">
-Gogoanime is a custom API that provides data from the `10.gogoanime.io` website.
+Gogoanime is a custom API that provides data from the `gogoanime` website.
 You will have access to the entire catalog whether movies, series, current episodes, etc., with English subtitles.
 </p>